- All games will consist of two 20 minute halves.

 - Only one coach is allowed to stand at a time per team and must stay in the designated coaching box.

-- Any team who does not have five players by within five minutes of game time will forfeit the game.
+- Any team who does not have five players by within ten minutes of game time will forfeit the game.
 An exhibition may still be played if both coaches agree to it.

 - In youth divisions, players may enter the lane on free throws when the ball touches the rim.
 In high school divisions, players may enter the lane when the ball is released out of the shooter’s hand.